-Panelist: Sonia Blue, stroke survivor: As a result of a stroke and then surgical removal of a brain lesion in 2003, Sonia’s dysphagia left her tube-dependent for 6 ½ years.
+Panelist: Sonia Blue, stroke survivor: As a result of a stroke and then surgical removal of a brain lesion in 2003, Sonia’s dysphagia left her tube-dependant for 6 ½ years.
 Traveling the country to pursue all available treatments to no avail, Sonia began working with Dr. Belafsky and Jan Pryor in 2005.
 With their help and her own efforts, her tube was removed and she began eating again in 2009.

 Panelist: Norma Angus, wife and caregiver of Pete who was diagnosed with multisystem atrophy, which is classified as one of the Parkinson’s Plus syndromes.
 Pete experiences severe dysphagia and with Norma’s help, has remained aspiration free.